Core vs Socket Basics

 - NUMA-aware workloads – Apps optimized for multi-socket systems may benefit from spreading cores across sockets, while cache-sensitive workloads often prefer a single socket packed with cores.

-Change the CPU Topology in the Portal
+Change the CPU Topology in the control panel

 Open CPU settings